jxom/cevoaustralia.github.io/_posts/2017-02-23-a-spot-of-aws.markdown

 |TOTAL		|        |  65      |

-When it came to building a spot profile, there was bit of a problem; not all on demand instances had an equivalent spot instance type.
+When it came to building a spot profile, there was bit of a problem; not all on-demand instances had an equivalent spot instance type.
 When this occurred, we used the following rule for substitution:

 1. At least as much RAM.
 1. At least as many CPUs.